How to Grow Tomato Plants from Cuttings (and Double the Plants in Your Garden)

 Six cherry tomatoes in a woman's hand

-Anyway, I still eat cherry tomatoes while standing in the garden, just like Dad and I did so many years ago.
 The larger tomatoes are saved for meals, but very few of the cherry tomatoes actually make it to the kitchen.

 Why you might need more tomato plants

-Last year my seedlings were ready to transplant to the garden when spring break arrived and I traveled to visit my grandchildren in another state.
+Another year my seedlings were ready to transplant to the garden when spring break arrived and I traveled to visit my grandchildren in another state.
 I left my hardened-off seedlings on a bench in the front yard while I was gone.

-We had a late freeze that lasted two days, and although hubby covered them with upside-down pots, the cold was too intense and my tomato plants all died.
+We had a late killing freeze that lasted two days, and although hubby covered them with upside-down pots, the cold was too intense and my tomato plants all died.

 Everybody else in the area had the same problem and they all went shopping and bought replacement plants, except me because I was out of town.
-I was able to find a few plants of various kinds but not as many as I usually plant.

-So I took some cuttings and doubled the number of tomato plants in my garden.
+I did eventually find a few plants of various kinds but not as many as I usually plant.
+So I took some cuttings and doubled the number of tomato plants in my garden for free.

 Tomatoes are easy to grow and it's easy to root new plants

 Disclaimer: I don't grow determinate varieties of tomato plants, so I have only done this with indeterminate types.
 Your mileage may vary if you use a determinate variety.
-You'll find this information on the seed packet or on the tag when you buy your transplants.
-Learn the difference between determinate and indeterminate tomato varieties here.

 How to find suckers on tomato plants